How To Be At Peace With Food In 3 Easy Steps

-Self-compassion is holding yourself accountable without judgement.
+Self-compassion is holding yourself accountable without judgment.
 When you take stock of your relationship with food with neutrality, push yourself when you need to do more and acknowledge your accomplishments when they happen, you’re on the path of food peace.

-To be at peace with food you need self-compassion most when you…
+To be at peace with food, you need self-compassion most when you…

 - are tired of solutions that have you running in circles.